coltongrainger/blog/_posts/2018-03-04-jupyter-notebook.md

 revised: 2018-07-16
 ---

-*Update: while notebooks are rad in their all-together-ness, putting content into the `ipynb` qua `json` format is really the last step in my workflow.
+*Update: while notebooks are rad in their all-together-ness, putting content into the `ipynb` qua `json` format is really the last step in my workflow.*

 Rather than tooling around in a browser, I prefer to open a Jupyter Qt-console, load a data set (thanks to the IPython kernel, will stay "hot in RAM"[^hot]), draft functions in vim, then `%run -i` to bring the defined functions into the kernel.
 I only create a `*ipynb` file (i) when I am certain I can generalize my sequence of transformations of the data, and (ii) when I am satisfied that the data set is exemplar to lead into exposition.
 Finally, thanks to [ipynb_notedown](https://github.com/goerz/ipynb_notedown.vim), I can polish my argument in markdown.

 [^hot]: [“Philip Guo - PG Vlog #145 - Python + R Data Analysis Setup”](http://pgbovine.net/PG-Vlog-145-python-r-data-analysis-setup.htm).
 Retrieved July 16, 2018.

 I treat Jupyter notebooks as polished [journal entries](journal-keeping).
-The remainder of this post outlines my exposure and initial workflow in the IPython kernel as a user of [SageMath](https://en.wikipedia.org/wiki/SageMath).
+This post outlines my exposure and initial workflow in the IPython kernel as a user of [SageMath](https://en.wikipedia.org/wiki/SageMath).

 ## Sage Kernel